Shu1L0n9/OccamLGS/README.md

 ```
 Notes:
 - Language features are pre-extracted and stored as 512-dimensional vectors
+- ```bash process.sh``` script is provided to preprocess the dataset and extract language features from the images
 - For detailed information about feature levels and language feature extraction methodology, please refer to the [LangSplat repository](https://github.com/minghanqin/LangSplat).

 ### Output Directory Structure